msalmonse/Cardiac/CardiacTape.md

 # Tape format for Cardiac Programmes

-The tape format follows the Cardiac bootstrap format (see the Cardiac manual Chapter 13).
+The tape format follows the Cardiac bootstrap format (see the Cardiac Manual Section 13).

 The first value is `002` (`inp 2`) and the second is `800` (`jmp 0`).
 These are combined with the fixed value at location 0 of `001` (`inp 1`) to creat a loop that reads the rest of the tape into memory.